Local certification of graph decompositions and applications to minor-free classes: Introduction

 Local certification originates from self-stabilization, and was first concerned with certifying that a solution to an algorithmic problem is correct.
 However, it is also important to understand how to certify properties of the network itself, that is, to find locally checkable proofs that the network belongs to some graph class.
 There are several reasons for that.
 First, because certifying some solutions can be hard in general graphs, while they become simpler on more restricted classes.
 To make use of this fact, it is important to be able to certify that the network does belong to the restricted class.
 Second, because some distributed algorithms work only on some specific graph classes, and we need a way to ensure that the network does belong to the class, before running the algorithm.
 Third, the distinction between certifying solutions and network properties is rather weak, in the sense that the techniques are basically the same.
 So we should take advantage of the fact that a lot is known about graph classes to learn more about certification.

-In the domain of graph classes certification, there have been several results on various classes such as trees~\cite{KormanKP10}, bipartite graphs \cite{GoosS16} or graphs of bounded diameter \cite{Censor-HillelPP20}, but until two years ago little was known about essential classes, such as planar graphs, $H$-free or $H$-minor-free graphs.
+In the domain of graph classes certification, there have been several results on various classes such as trees~\cite{KormanKP10}, bipartite graphs \cite{GoosS16} or graphs of bounded diameter \cite{Censor-HillelPP20}, but until two years ago little was known about essential classes, such as planar graphs.
 Recently, it has been shown that planar graphs and graphs of bounded genus can be certified with $O(\log n)$-bit labels~\cite{FeuilloleyFMRRT20, FeuilloleyFMRRT21, EsperetL21}.
 This size, $O(\log n)$, is the gold standard of certification, in the sense that little can be achieved with $o(\log n)$ bits, thus $O(\log n)$ is often the best we can hope for.

-It happens that planar and bounded-genus graphs are classic examples of graphs classes defined by forbidden minors, which naturally raises the following question.
+Planar and bounded-genus graphs are classic examples of graphs classes defined by forbidden minors, a type of characterization that has become essential in graph theory since the Graph minor series of Robertson and Seymour~\cite{RobertsonS85}.
+Remember that a graph $H$ is a minor of a graph $G$, is it possible to obtain $H$ from $G$ by deleting vertices, deleting edges, contracting edges.
+At this point, the natural research direction is to try to get the big picture of graph classes certification, by understanding all classes defined by forbidden minors.
+In particular, we want to answer the following concrete question.

 \begin{question} [\cite{FeuilloleyFMRRT21, Feuilloley19}] Can any graph class defined by a finite set of forbidden minors be certified with $O(\log n)$-bit certificates? \end{question}

 This open question is quite challenging: there are as many good reasons to believe that the answer is positive as negative.